denish-gts/railway-occurence-analysis/README.md

 Download Dataset and put into project directory.
 ```
-You can download the dataset from [pip](https://pip.pypa.io/en/stable/)
+You can download the dataset from [Railway Occurrence](https://pip.pypa.io/en/stable/)
-Scroll down till The Dataset section then select ocurrence and click on CSV file.
+Scroll down till The Dataset section then select occurrence and click on CSV file.
 ```